Track changes in Excel (Table of Contents)

 - If in case the changes are highlighted on a new sheet, then the sheet by the name of “History” will get auto-deleted once the file is saved.

 This has been a guide to Track changes in Excel.
-Here we discuss the Track changes and how to use the Track changes in Excel along with practical examples and downloadable excel template.
+Here we discuss the Track changes and how to use the Track changes in Excel, along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –